The $p$-rank stratification of the moduli space of double covers of a fixed elliptic curve: Introduction

 \subsection{Structure of this paper}

-The proof of our main theorem makes extensive use of the boundary of $\mathcal{B}_{E,g}$ in $\overline{\mathcal{M}}_g$ and a large part of the paper is devoted to understanding that boundary.
-To this end, in Section~\ref{section:construct_meg_stable} we introduce the Deligne-Mumford stack $\overline{M}_{E,g;n}$, which parametrizes admissible double covers of a genus 1 curve with one component identified with $E$, along with $n$ marked points on the source curve.
+The proof of our main theorem makes extensive use of the boundary of $\mathcal{B}_{E,g}$ in $\overline{\mathcal{M}}_g$, and a large part of the paper is devoted to understanding that boundary.
+The reason the boundary is so useful is that, while it can be extremely difficult to construct a smooth curve with a given $p$-rank, it is relatively easy to construct singular curves with a given $p$-rank.
+Namely, one can clutch together multiple well-understood curves of smaller genus at ordinary double points.
+This provides a point in $V_f(\overline{\mathcal{B}}_{E,g})$.
+If the boundary components of $\overline{\mathcal{B}}_{E,g}$ are well-understood, then, in many cases, one can argue by dimension reasons that $V_f(\mathcal{B}_{E,g})$ is dense inside $V_f(\overline{\mathcal{B}}_{E,g})$ and, in particular, also non-empty.
+Moreover, the dimension of the boundary can yield the dimension of the smooth locus.

+To this end, in Section~\ref{section:construct_meg_stable}, we introduce the Deligne-Mumford stack $\overline{M}_{E,g;n}$, which parametrizes admissible double covers of a genus~1 curve with one component identified with $E$, along with~$n$ marked points on the source curve.
 The substack $M_{E,g;n}$ consists of points where the source curve is smooth.
-This provides the right setting for proving what we need to know about $\overline{\mathcal{B}}_{E,g}$, which is the image of the map $\mb_{E,g} \to \overline{\mathcal{M}}_g$ that extracts the source curve.

-We describe the boundary of $\mb_{E,g}$ explicitly in Lemma~\ref{lem: boundary is clutching} and infer that the smooth locus $M_{E,g}$ is dense in $\mb_{E,g}$ (Corollary~\ref{cor: smooth locus is dense}).
-Since the forgetful morphism $\overline{M}_{E,g} \to \mathcal{M}_g$ is not quasi-finite, we consider a different moduli space $\mb_{E,g;n}^{\red}$, consisting of covers whose branch points on $E$ add up to the unit element $O_E$.
-We prove in Proposition~\ref{forgetful map is quasi-finite} that the forgetful map $\mb_{E,g}^{red}\to \Mb_{g}$ is quasi-finite on the smooth locus $\mbr_{E,g}$ and generically finite on every boundary component.
+This provides the appropriate setting for proving the results we need about~$\overline{\mathcal{B}}_{E,g}$, which is the image of the map $\mb_{E,g} \to \overline{\mathcal{M}}_g$ that extracts the source curve.
+In Lemma~\ref{lem: boundary is clutching} and Corollary~\ref{cor: smooth locus is dense}, we explicitly describe the boundary of $\mb_{E,g}$ and deduce that its smooth locus $M_{E,g}$ is dense.
+Since the forgetful morphism $\overline{M}_{E,g} \to \overline{\mathcal{M}}_g$ is not quasi-finite, we consider a modified moduli space $\mb_{E,g;n}^{\red}$, consisting of covers whose branch points on $E$ sum to the unit element $O_E$.
+In Proposition~\ref{forgetful map is quasi-finite}, we prove that the forgetful map $\mb_{E,g}^{\red} \to \Mb_g$ is quasi-finite on the smooth locus~$\mbr_{E,g}$ and generically finite on every boundary component.